 The Central SoMa Plan is a thoughtful and ambitious plan to improve the neighborhood for residents, workers and visitors.
 It will increase housing opportunities, provide significant affordability, expand green space, transform the experience of being on the street, maintain a vital mix of uses, allow a diverse mix of businesses to remain in San Francisco and more.
-SPUR urges you to support this Plan as quickly as possible in order to set in motion the processes that will bring these benefits to Central SoMa, San Francisco and the region.
+SPUR urges you to support this Plan and set in motion the processes that will bring these benefits to Central SoMa, San Francisco and the region.